equinor/appsec-fundamentals-authn-authz-cs/docs/content/the_basics_of_aanda_1.md

 ## OAuth2 vs OpenID Connect (OIDC)

-* oAuth is for delegation, the goal is to access api's
+* OAuth is for delegation, the goal is to access api's
   * To get a ticket (token) which gives access to a protected resource
-* OpenID Connect is an identify layer on top of oAuth
+* OpenID Connect is an identify layer on top of OAuth
   * Answering key question: Who is logged in?
   * Defines user authentication metadata
   * Can control authentication